 To find your best prospects, start by examining your current customers.
 Where are they located?
 What are their demographics and psychographics?
 What do they care about and when do they buy products or services like yours?
 If you don’t have customers yet, try researching trade associations or industry publications for answers.

-You’re also trying to figure out, “Where are they looking for information?”
-And, “What do they want to know?”
+You’re also trying to determine where they look for information.
+Is it a Google search and/or somewhere else?
+And, why they want to know.
 It may seem obvious, but you shouldn’t be focusing much of your energy on social sites if your potential customers aren’t using them, because they’ll never see your information.
 A bakery client of mine sells most of her coffee and pastries to working people in the area, so her most important promotional tool is her display window, not Facebook.

 You could spend a lot of time posting, Tweeting and updating, but see little for all your efforts.
 That’s time spent you could be using to source less expensive products, create live relationships, service customers or any other marketing activity that’s either going to save you money or win you more business.

 If they are using social sites, determine how much of your resources to devote to it and match the audience with the site.
-To find out who is using Facebook, LinkedIn, Twitter or any of the hundreds of other social sites, try researching the free information at Quantast or SimilarWeb.
+To find out who is using the major social sites, visit PEW Internet for the latest research data

 Defining who and where your target market is, what they care about and how they make purchase decisions is key to selecting where to promote.
 In the end it’s up to you to determine what is going to work for your business.
 So go ahead.
 Read the latest social media hype, but be sure to wear some protective goggles to filter the glare.